henry2004y/vlasiator_manual/menu2.md

 boundary = Ionosphere
 ```

 * `boundary`: type of boundary class that will be initialised and usable in the run.
+The actual boundary type for each face is explicitly controlled by the tag with the same boundary type below.
   * `Outflow`: so far this is a Neumann condition (copy-condition fo the nearest simulation cell)
 ```YAML
 [outflow]